malachi-iot/embr/doc/JSON.md

 ## Encoder

-Encoder itself takes at most 3 words of memory, and 1 word in a pinch.
+In a 32-bit environment, encoder itself takes at most 3 words of memory, and 1 word in a pinch.

 This does not include memory used by the output buffer, as maintained by the `estd::detail::basic_ostream` of your preference.
 Naturally, the